 If you need to escape the city, the Athens Riviera is only a short drive away and makes for a great day trip destination.
 Laze on a beach, or go kayaking in the crystal clear water.

 Anyway, there is hope.
 Yes!
-Meteora has been cataloged as a Unesco World Heritage site and many restrictions already apply in order to regulate the tourism and preserve its unique character.
+Meteora has been cataloged as a Unesco World Heritage site and many restrictions already apply in order to regulate tourism and preserve its unique character.
 Be sure to add this amazing place to your Eastern Europe bucket list.

 Thessaloniki is also home to Europe’s longest boardwalk, a bustling market, a great food scene influenced by Italian and Balkan heritage, and the largest amount of UNESCO Byzantine ruins in the world.
 It’s well worth a visit!

-Budapest is one of our absolute favourite places in Europe.
-We spent a whole month there and still want to go back.
-It’s the perfect place to relax as it has many beautiful, ornate thermal baths; yet it’s also a great place to party with it’s super cool ruin bars.
+Budapest is one of the most beautiful places in Eastern Europe.
+It’s the perfect city to relax as it has many amazing, ornate thermal baths; yet it’s also a great place to party with its super cool ruin bars.

 I have been traveling around almost all the countries in Europe.
 I love visiting The Baltic Countries and Trakai is the main reason (3 times already).
 Trakai is located in Lithuania just an hour by public transportation from the capital, Vilnius.
 The city of Trakai is built over the water.